Consider this scenario, if you will.

 The best way to avoid this scenario is to take a step back and analyze the performance problem first.
 If you learn more about the problem, you can then figure out what the best solution for it is.
 Maybe it WILL be training, but maybe it will be something else.

-Mager’s method provides a series of steps for you to consider when you evaluate the proper solution to a performance problem at work.
+Mager and Pipe’s method provides a series of steps for you to consider when you evaluate the proper solution to a performance problem at work.
 Once you’ve considered every item, you’ll be ready to propose the best solution–or a combination of solutions–and then put them into effect.
 This method will help you identify and close skill gaps as well as determine when a performance problem is NOT the result of a skill gap.

-Here’s his method.
+Here’s the method.

 State and Describe the Problem with the Performance